P: 02 5110 9949

 Whether it be at school, at home, at work or within another setting, support can include behavioural support, educational support, social skills support and so forth.
 This often takes the form of an ILP (individual learning plan) at school for children, for example.
 NDIS support can also potentially be obtained.

-Our counselling / therapy services are currently CLOSED for new client referrals.
-These services are only available for existing client's.
+Our counselling / therapy services are permanently CLOSED for all clients.
+Our assessment services are NOT closed.

-Autism (ASD), learning difficulties (e.g., dyslexia, dyscalculia, dysgraphia), Psychoeducational Assessments, Attention-Deficit / Hyperactivity Disorder (ADHD), Cognitive (IQ) assessments, etc.
+Autism (ASD), learning difficulties (e.g., dyslexia, dyscalculia, dysgraphia), Psychoeducational Assessments, Attention-Deficit / Hyperactivity Disorder (ADHD), Cognitive (IQ) assessments, Borderline Personality Disorder, Bipolar etc.

 Our psychological assessment services are available to children, adolescents and adults, at our local Canberra offices (in Gungahlin).